 NextGen Healthcare offers NextGen Office (formerly known as MediTouch)—a cloud-based EHR – specifically designed for private practices.
 NextGen Office is a fully integrated practice management solutio..
 Read more

 Clinicient provides an EHR system that is specially designed for outpatient rehab.
 It covers a wide range of necessary features ranging from registering your patients to managing their billing.

-Shopping around for an EHR for your dental practice you’ve probably seen the long lists of options on the market.
+Shopping around for an Electronic Health Record for your dental practice you’ve probably seen the long lists of options on the market.
 Warning: Although they’re meant for the health industry, they may not all be meant for you specifically.

-To achieve maximum efficiency when implementing an EHR your first step must be to look for relevancy—if it wasn’t designed for your niche you’re bound to experience a few problems along the way.
+To achieve maximum efficiency when implementing an Electronic Health Record your first step must be to look for relevancy—if it wasn’t designed for your niche you’re bound to experience a few problems along the way.
 And unfortunately, software companies took their time to cater to the dental industry.